Seeds and Harvest, Basics of Traditional and Roth IRAs

 - For more information on IRA contributions, see IRS Publication 590-A.

-One of the drawbacks of a Traditional IRA is that you cannot make any more contributions during or after the year you turn 70½ years old.
-That same year, you should also start taking required minimum distributions (RMDs) from your account, which is usually taxable income.
+One of the updates from the SECURE Act of 2019 for 2020 moving forward is that you CAN make Traditional IRA contributions even after reaching the required minimum distribution (RMD) age, which has been increased to 72 years old.
+If you are at or near age 70.5 in 2019 or 2020, please seek the advice of a CPA or advisor because of the nuances related to the change in law, including those related to the CARES Act of 2020 due to COVID-19, which provides the option to skip RMDs for 2020, among other provisions.
 The idea is that withdrawals are made from the Traditional IRA after you are no longer earning as high an income as you were during your working years, thus, the income produced from a Traditional IRA is likely taxed at a lower tax rate.
 However, that is not always the case, and taxes are subject to legislative changes.

 For those IRAs owners in their 70s or older, regarding required minimum distributions (RMDs,) remember to aggregate your traditional IRAs and take the correctly calculated distributions (typically by 12/31 of the year after the first year of RMDs) as they may be subject to a 50% IRS excise tax.
 Here is a sample calculator from Fidelity.